Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Approximation of the transition density of a diffusion process

-While sampling diffusion paths is quite straightforward for both approximation schemes as described above, writing down the corresponding transition density is less apparent for the Milstein scheme.
+While sampling diffusion paths is fairly straightforward for both approximation schemes as described above, determining the corresponding transition density is less apparent for the Milstein scheme.
 Since the Euler scheme is a linear transformation of $\Delta B_k~\sim~\mathcal{N}\left(0, \sqrt{\Delta t_k }I_m\right)$, where $I_m$ denotes the $m$-dimensional identity matrix, the transition density derived from the Euler scheme is also a multivariate Gaussian density: